utep-cs-systems-courses/arch1-lab1-tokenizer-IrvinASanchez/src/README.md

 ====================
 1. While in the src directory, enter "make run" to compile and run the tokenizer.
-2.When finished enter "make clean" to remove object files.
+2. When finished enter "make clean" to remove object files.

 ## User Command Instructions:
 ====================